 We went to public beta quite early as we were keen to get feedback quickly to answer questions like:

-Beta represented a wider commitment to a more robust testing of the proposition.
+Beta represented a wider commitment and a more robust testing of the proposition.

 Beta work continued throughout 2016, taking a distinctly agile hue including: